brigadecore/brigade-github-app/README.md

 ### 4. Test the App from GitHub

-Go to the _Advanced_ tab and chck out the _Recent Deliveries_ section.
+Go to the _Advanced_ tab and check out the _Recent Deliveries_ section.
 This should show a successful test run.
 If it is not successful, you will need to troubleshoot why GitHub could not successfully contact your app.